114708/numpy/README.md

 # numpy
-You will need to import numpy, import time and import random
+You will need to import numpy, import time and import random.